hammingweight/qwen3rpi/README.md

 The words "Hercule Poirot stared glumly at the boiled egg in front of him.
 This was the third time he'd seen it since the beginning of the story." do not have the makings of a Golden Dagger award winner.

 ## Conclusion
 You can run Qwen3-0.6B on a Raspberry Pi and the computational performance is not bad; 3.7 tokens/second is not fast but it isn't painfully slow either.
-However 600 million parameters is insufficient for a *general-purpose* LLM but LLMs tailored for classification or chat tasks might run quite happily on low-end devices.
+However, 600 million parameters is insufficient for a *general-purpose* LLM.
+The model does return coherent sentences and LLMs tailored for classification or chat tasks might run quite happily on low-end devices.